-- At least 50% of the net assets of the Fund are invested in sustainable investments, either with an environmental objective, or a social objective. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The eligible investment universe of the Fund is reduced by at least 20% compared to the initial universe, i.e. equities listed on the French market.
+Following the application of the investment strategy, the fund's eligible investment universe is thus reduced by at least 20% compared to the initial universe, i.e. equities listed on international markets (mainly European markets).